srdone/life-history-of-ellen-precinda-moffatt-done/4-later-life/2-move-to-mesa.md

 wanted to get things done fast.
 Owen was very slow.
 Sometimes Horace would get so exasperated he would yell at Owen to "come on and quit being so darn slow".
 Owen made his quiet slowness pay off with the elderly women of the neighborhood.
-He would sit on their parches and let them talk to him all they wanted.
+He would sit on their porches and let them talk to him all they wanted.
 He always got cookies or other goodies for his trouble.
 Horace envied the cookies, etc., but had no patience with the way they were earned.